 If you or your spouse later discovers a party is underreporting their income, or even was at the time of your divorce, you may request a modification of your alimony award.
 In order to request a modification, there must be a substantial change in circumstances.
 Such a change may be a dramatic change in employment or income level impacting the need and ability to pay.
 The court has many options in an alimony modification and can increase, decrease or terminate the alimony award all together.
 Therefore, if you are underreporting your income and your divorce has become final, you are still not clear from retribution.
 It is imperative to accurately divulge your income and assets to the court as your alimony award may be terminated if they later discover you have no need for such financial assistance.

-Be forthcoming with your Orlando Divorce Attorney as they will be able to argue for your rights and need for alimony in an accurate manner.
-The knowledgeable and experienced Orlando Divorce Attorneys are prepared to discuss your options with you and formulate a plan to protect your financial future.
+Be forthcoming with your attorney, as they will be able to argue for your rights and need for alimony in an accurate manner.
+The knowledgeable and experienced divorce attorneys are prepared to discuss your options with you and formulate a plan to protect your financial future.

 Speaking to an attorney at our Orlando office is free of charge, and we accept calls 24 hours a day, 7 days a week.
-Contact us at 407-512-0887 or complete an online contact form to get in touch with a member of our team today.
-We also have offices in Panama City, Fort Walton, Tallahassee, and Pensacola for your convenience.
+Contact us at (800) 822-5170 or complete an online contact form to get in touch with a member of our team today.
+We also have offices in Panama City, Fort Walton Beach, Tallahassee, and Pensacola for your convenience.